Wenceslas Square

 - November 1989: a demonstration that was cruelly suppressed by the riot police gave way to a series of peaceful demonstrations, known as the Velvet Revolution.
 The result of this movement was the end of the Communist rule in Czechoslovakia.

-Restaurants, shopping and nightlife
+Restaurants, Shopping and Nightlife

 Nowadays, Wenceslas Square is a popular area for tourists to find accommodation.
 This is due to its great location in the heart of the New Town (Staré Město), its rich historic and cultural past, and its numerous bars, restaurants and shops.